mubaraqwahab/tasks/notes.md

 # Note

+## App behaviour

+On page load, retrieve the queue of unsynced offline changes, and apply it to the task list.
+Then sync the queue with the server.

+Save any new changes made to the tasks (e.g. create, complete, delete) in the offline queue first.
+Then apply the change to the task list and sync the queue with the server.
+(Or should you apply before saving offline?)
+Note that changes may occur at any time, even while syncing.

+Sync only when the device is online and isn't already syncing.
+The latter condition prevents race conditions on the server.
+(The condition doesn't help across clients, however.)
+If the device is offline, then wait until it comes online before syncing.

+A sync request may have one of several outcomes.
+Handle these outcomes as follows:

+- **A network error:** The device is likely offline.
+Inform the user of the network error.
+Try to sync again after some time.
+The user may enconunter this error often.
+- **A 5xx error:** Something's wrong (hopefully temporarily) with the server.
+Inform the user and try again after some time.
+This error should be very rare if the entire backend is robust.
+- **A 4xx error:** The synced data is entirely corrupted.
+Inform the user of the error and let them confirm they want to discard the changes.
+This is really the only reasonable choice, as further attempts to sync will only result in the same error.
+(A 4xx error might also be due to auth issues.
+You should handle such an error differently, of course) Note that a regular, well-behaved user should (almost) never encounter this error if the frontend is robust, as the error occurs only when the offline queue is tampered with.
+- **A 200 response:** Some (or none) of the changes synced successfully, while others didn't.
+Remove the synced changes from the offline queue, but update the unsynced ones to include their respective errors.
+Inform the user of the unsynced changes (if any), and let them confirm they want to discard the changes.
+Again, further attempts to sync won't fix these errors.
+Note that these errors will occur when there are race conditions, such as when a user makes some changes on offline Device A, then makes some other changes on the same tasks on online Device B, and then Device A comes online.
+The errors could also occur when the user tampers with the offline queue.

 ## Todoist

 Todoist shows no indicator when online.
 But when offline, it shows a warning sign (button) indicating that changes will be saved locally but synced when online again.
 Clicking the button attempts to sync.